Would you like to dress up, step back in time and be treated like a VIP?

 James Sherwood, owner of a marine leasing company called Sea Containers, spent £20 million on tracking down, buying and restoring 27 old carriages.
 One of his finds had been adapted for transporting pigeons, while another had been a brothel in Limoges!

-James re-launched the London-Venice service in 1982, under the name of the Venice-Simplon-Orient-Express (VSOE).
+James re-launched the London-Venice service in 1982, under the brand name of the Venice-Simplon-Orient-Express (VSOE).
 When the British Pullman wasn’t taking Orient Express passengers to Folkestone for the cross-channel trip, it was used for days out to various picturesque locations such as cathedral cities like Bath and Salisbury, or afternoon tea trips around Kent.

 Sea Containers and the VSOE